izihawa/summa/docs/_includes/quick-start-snippet.md

 In this quick-start we will create index for searching in WikiBooks.
-There are two essential parts, Summa server responsible for indexing text data and Summa client that is required for communicating with Summa server.
+There are two essential parts, **Summa server** responsible for indexing text data and **Summa client** that is required for communicating with Summa server.

-Although there is an [GRPC API](summa/proto) you may want to use, here we will use Summa client implemented in Python.
+Although there is a [GRPC API](summa/proto) you may want to use, here we will use Summa client implemented in Python.

 ### Setup <a name="setup"></a>